himanu/System-Design-Patterns/Behavioral/Observer/README.md

 ## Solution
 1. Instead of the customer going to the Shoe Store, the store would notify him/her whenever interested sneakers become available.
 2. The solution follows a Publisher/Subscriber Model.
+Publisher would be Shoe Store and subscriber would be interested customers.
 3. Subscribers can subscribe to events published by the Publisher.
 4. The Publisher would notify all subscribers about interested events.

 ## Class Structure

 ### Different Classes/Interfaces
-1. **Publisher Class**: Apart from its buisness logic, it stores a list of subscribers and has a method to notify them.
-It should have methods to subscribe and unsubscribe.
+1. **Publisher Class**: Apart from its business logic, it stores a list of subscribers and has a method to notify them.
+It should have methods to allow subscribe and unsubscribe.
 2. **Subscriber Interface**: It is the interface implemented by different subscriber classes.
 In case we have only one type of subscriber then there is no need for it.
-Mostly it has a method to allow the publisher class to notify it of new events.
+Mostly it has a method that the publisher object calls to notify it about the interested event.
 3. **Concrete Subscriber Classes**: Concrete implementations of the Subscriber Interface.
 4. **Client Class**: Contains client code to use pattern.